jongminkimlab/Protocol/Fly_gDNA-Extraction.md

 6. Transfer the supernatant to a **fresh test tube**.
 7. Store at **-20°C**.
 8. Use <1 µL for a 20 µL PCR reaction
+   > Note, more lysate is not better for PCR.
+Lysate has DNA + some 'stuff' that inhibits PCR reaction.
+Higher volume of lysate can inhibit PCR reaction.